Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Autoregressive Likelihood Models

 As such, unlike GANs and energy models, it is possible to directly maximise the likelihood of the data by training a recurrent neural network to model $p(x_i|\vec{x}_{1:i-1})$ by minimising the negative log-likelihood,

-Autoregressive models are powerful density estimators and frequently hold start-of-the-art likelihood values.
-This, however, means that sampling is a sequential process and can be exceedingly slow on high dimensional data.
+While autoregressive models are extremely powerful density estimators, sampling is inherently a sequential process and can be exceedingly slow on high dimensional data.
 Additionally, data must be decomposed into a fixed ordering; while the choice of ordering can be clear for some modalities (e.g. text and audio), it is not obvious for others such as images and can affect performance depending on the network architecture used.